MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/language.md

 ## Handling unrecognized intents

-When developing a copilot, effectively managing unrecognized intents ensures a smooth user experience.
+Effectively managing unrecognized intents ensures a smooth user experience.
 Unrecognized intents occur when the copilot doesn't understand a user utterance and lacks sufficient confidence to trigger any existing topics.
 Here are some key considerations for handling these scenarios:

 - **Managing Unrecognized Intents**: Initially, direct unrecognized intents to the Conversational Boosting topic, which searches for answers in corporate resources like SharePoint sites and public websites.
 If no relevant information is found, the system can then fall back to a ChatGPT-like experience using a custom system prompt with the Azure OpenAI GPT-4 model.
 This approach ensures that users receive helpful responses even when their queries are unplanned.

-- **Integration with External Systems**: Consider if you are integrating with external systems as part of the fallback strategy.
+- **Integration with External Systems**: Consider if you're integrating with external systems as part of the fallback strategy.
 For example, you could integrate with the Azure OpenAI GPT-4 model using HTTP requests to provide a compliant ChatGPT-like experience.

 - **Monitoring Fallback Usage**: Regularly review the percentage of conversations hitting fallback.
 Use these insights to enrich existing topics or create new ones, ensuring that the copilot continuously improves its understanding and response capabilities.

 - **Fallback Topic and Generative Answers**: The [Fallback topic](/microsoft-copilot-studio/guidance/fallback-topic) is triggered when no matching topic is identified.
 If [Generative Answers](/microsoft-copilot-studio/nlu-boost-conversations) are enabled, the Conversational Boosting topic triggers first on unknown intent events, followed by the Fallback topic if necessary.
 This layered approach helps manage unrecognized intents effectively.

-- **Leveraging Conversational Boosting and Fallback**: Utilize [Generative Answers](/microsoft-copilot-studio/nlu-boost-conversations) to search various data sources or integrate with other systems like Azure Cognitive Service for Language for question answering.
+- **Use Conversational Boosting and Fallback**: Utilize [Generative Answers](/microsoft-copilot-studio/nlu-boost-conversations) to search various data sources or integrate with other systems like Azure Cognitive Service for Language for question answering.
 This service can handle large volumes of question-and-answer pairs and includes a chitchat model for random questions.

 - **Core Scenarios and Custom Topics**: Ensure that core scenarios and topics are well-defined and handled through custom topics.
 Clearly define the outcomes of these topics to maintain a structured and efficient conversation flow.